hireshBrem/vox-ai/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
+Star the project if you love the code!

 ---